jwir3/resumes/src/ScottJohnson.md

 [+1 701 741-9338](tel:+17017419338)

 ## Summary
-Highly skilled software engineer with 15+ years of experience in computer graphics and computational geometry across a variety of technical stacks.
-Passionate about open-source software, high-performance rendering, clean code design, and learning while mentoring other developers through code review, individual pairing sessions, and leadership principles.
+Strategic engineering leader with over 15 years of experience architecting, delivering, and scaling complex software platforms and leading high-performing, cross-functional engineering teams.
+Proven track record of driving technical strategy, fostering a culture of innovation and delivery excellence, and collaborating effectively with product, analytics, and executive leadership.
+Passionate about building scalable, platform-first solutions and mentoring the next generation of engineering talent.

+## Core Competencies
+- **Strategic & Technical Leadership**: Technical Roadmapping, Cloud Architecture (AWS), Platform Development, Microservices & SOA
+- **Team Leadership & Development**: Hiring & Mentoring, Agile Methodologies, Performance Management, Engineering Culture
+- **Execution & Delivery**: CI/CD & DevOps, Quality & Performance Metrics, API-First Design, Stakeholder Management
+- **Core Technologies**: AWS, Go, JavaScript/TypeScript, NodeJS, React, Docker, Terraform, C/C++, Rust

 ## Work Experience
 ### Remote

 #### Capture Software Engineer at [Chromatic](https://www.chromatic.com) `Mar 2023 - Present`
-- Developed distributed screenshot and image differencing system for [Storybook](https://storybook.js.org) apps, ensuring reliable regression detection.
+- Architected and developed distributed, fault-tolerant backend services using Go, TypeScript, and Node.js within a large-scale Service-Oriented Architecture (SOA) on AWS.
 - Maintained and improved capture infrastructure using Docker, Heroku, and AWS.
-- Developed and improved Service Oriented Architecture (SOA) services using Typescript, Go, and Node Javascript (ES5/6).
 - Applied browser and rendering expertise to improve image differencing algorithms, increasing accuracy and reliability.
 - Collaborated on cloud architecture to achieve measurable improvements in deployment speeds.

-**Skills**: AWS, Terraform, Typescript, Javascript, NodeJS, React, Playwright, Storybook, go, Make, Docker
+- Partnered closely with Product and UX leaders to align the technical roadmap with customer needs, ensuring engineering initiatives directly supported business outcomes.

 #### Founder/CEO at [FoamFactory](https://www.foamfactory.io) `Jan 2021 - Mar 2023`

-- Led development of brewery management app, enhancing efficiency for brewers worldwide, using React and Ruby/Rails.
+- Led the full-stack development and architectural design of a SaaS platform for brewery management using Ruby on Rails and React, successfully taking the product from concept to market.
-- Implemented microservices in Rust, Go, and NodeJS to ensure good software engineering principles of responsibility separation and data encapsulation.
-- Created resuable React component library using Storybook, improving developer efficiency and software reusability.
+- Architected a scalable backend using a microservice approach with Rust, Go, and NodeJS, ensuring clear separation of concerns and high availability- - Created resuable React component library using Storybook, improving developer efficiency and software reusability.
 - Pioneered strategic growth initiatives, enhancing operational efficiency and market reach through innovative tech solutions.
 - Led efforts for the acquisition of venture capital funding to drive growth and plan for future expansion.

-**Skills**: Javascript, React, Rust, Go, Ruby/Rails, NodeJS, Webpack, Storybook, Web Components, WebSockets

 #### Principal Engineer at [Medal](https://medal.tv) `Dec 2019 - Jan 2021`

 - Enhanced Electron app with audio/video controls for gamers using React and Typescript.
 - Contributed to R&D, build systems, and integrations, improving application performance.
-- Implemented hardware graphics recording, boosting user experience and functionality.
+- Engineered a hardware-accelerated video capture system for gamers, interfacing directly with graphics hardware to ensure high-performance recording with minimal overhead.
 - Led cross-functional teams to enhance software architecture, boosting system efficiency and performance for seamless user experiences.

-**Skills**: Javascript, React, Storybook, WebComponents, Electron, NodeJS

 #### Lead Graphics Engineer at [InVision App](https://www.invisionapp.com) `Dec 2016 - Dec 2019`

-- Led development of Studio's rendering engine, enhancing vector graphics editing capabilities.
+- Led the architecture and development of a high-performance, real-time data visualization platform, demonstrating expertise in optimizing complex systems and leading cross-functional teams.
 - Utilized WebGL and haXe (a language similar to Typescript) for efficient GPU-based rendering of complex vector graphics.
-- Created a high-performance, GPU-based Bézier path rendering system, improving visual quality and rendering speed of the application.
+- Designed and implemented a high-performance, GPU-based rendering system for complex Bézier paths, directly programming shaders in GLSL to optimize visual quality and frame rate.
 - Utilized GLSL for shader programming, achieving stunning visual effects in WebGL.
 - Prototyped WebAssembly-based rendering engines, exploring Rust and Skia for future improvements.

-**Skills**: haXe, Javascript, WebGL, Electron, React, WebAssembly, C/C++, Rust

 ### Minneapolis, MN
-#### Engineering Team Lead at [When I Work](https://www.wheniwork.com) `Sep 2014 - Dec 2016`
+#### Mobile Engineering Lead at [When I Work](https://www.wheniwork.com) `Sep 2014 - Dec 2016`

 - Led team to innovate Android app solutions, enhancing user engagement and satisfaction, reflected in improved app ratings from 2.9 to 4.0.
-- Mentored team of 3 skilled developers, enhancing their skills and productivity.
+- Led a team of 3 developers in an Agile environment, improving project delivery times and application quality through rigorous code reviews, CI/CD, and mentorship.
 - Managed CI environment with tools like TravisCI and CircleCI.
 - Implemented code quality standards through the use of code reviews, test coverage analysis, and static analysis processes.
 - Coordinated agile practices, improving project delivery times.

-**Skills**: Java, Android, Javascript, Project Management, Mobile Development

 ### Edina, MN
 #### Android Engineering Lead at Jingit `Nov 2013 - Sep 2014`